-When teaching and learning primary science with ICT it is significant to understand that you are in effect integrating ICT in the classroom.
+When using technology to teach science elementary it is significant to understand that you are in effect integrating ICT in the classroom.
 This point was raised in the introduction where I mentioned that the use of ICT in primary science can in fact develop student ICT capability.

 The reason why this is important is that ICT capability can only be developed in meaningful subject-related learning activities.
 There is also a direct link between what defines technology integration in the classroom and ICT capability.

 To elaborate on this further, the two elements that bind them together are the fact that they both require the transparency of technology in learning activities.
 Therefore, you could say that technology integration is ICT capability.

 And it is in this respect.
 However, ICT capability is more than just this.
 Many consider the integration of technology in the classroom as just the teaching of ICT skills, but this is not the case.